Rechargeable Hearing Aids in 2020 [Ultimate Guide]

 - Sizes will continue to decrease: When the first lithium-ion rechargeable hearing aids came out, some of them were so large they were borderline unsightly.
 Units being released today are mere millimeters larger than their disposable battery powered counterparts, and sometimes, like in the case of the Signia Styletto, even smaller than aids that use disposable batteries.
 We suspect this trend will continue, with manufacturers getting more creative with battery designs that will allow for smaller hearing aids.

-- Rechargeable custom hearing aids: It is rumored that one of the major manufacturers is currently working on a rechargeable custom in-the-ear hearing aid.
-It remains to be seen just how small and cosmetically-acceptable this hearing aid will be for consumers, but it’s a step in the right direction.
-With companies like Eargo proving that rechargeable in-the-ear hearing aids can work, and that there is demand, we expect more manufacturers to compete in this segment in the coming years.
+- More rechargeable in-the-ear hearing aids: 2020 saw the release of the first hearing aid in this category, and we expect all manufacturers to follow suit in the coming years.
+It remains to be seen just how cosmetically-acceptable custom rechargeable hearing aids will be for consumers, but it’s a step in the right direction.
+With companies like Eargo proving that rechargeable in-the-ear hearing aids can work, and that there is demand, we expect this segment to become much more competitive in the coming years.

 - New rechargeable technologies will emerge: For a while, it looked like fuel cell technology was on the cusp of making its way to hearing aids.
 However, that has failed to come to fruition.
 What the future holds remains to be seen, but we suspect that the next big improvement to rechargeable batteries will be drastically reduced charging times, eliminating what many consider the biggest caveat to rechargeable hearing aids.